-State the test that would show th positive test. at the seeds contain protein.
+State the test that would show that the see positive test. eds contain protein.
 Include the result of a

-test •••••
+test

 positive test result

 [2]

 11 (c) (i) Plan an investigation to determine the effect of temperature on the rate of transpiration from leaves.
-You may wish to include the apparatus listed and any other apparatus that you think is suitable in your plan: leafy plants electronic balance thermometer string stop-clock 410 [6] (ii) Humidity also affects the rate of transpiration from leaves.
+You may wish to include the apparatus listed and any other apparatus that you think is suitable in your plan: leafy plants electronic balance thermometer string stop-clock [6] (ii) Humidity also affects the rate of transpiration from leaves.
 Suggest how you could change the humidity that the leaves are exposed to in a transpiration investigation.